-These programs are all modifiable, so you can select your preferable level blue-light filtering, and set them to start up automatically at a specific time.
-In addition, an added bonus for using them is that they significantly help with eye strain if you tend to look at screens in a dark environment.
-Using your laptop with the lights off will be much more comfortable now, and you won’t have to feel like someone is aiming a projector in your eyes you when you look at your phone late at night.
+An added bonus of doing this is that you will experience less eye strain if you tend to look at screens in a dark environment.
+That is, using your laptop with the lights off will be much more comfortable now, and you won’t have to feel like someone is aiming a projector in your eyes you when you look at your phone late at night.

 Other sources of blue light

 In addition to screens, blue light is emitted by other appliances, most notably fluorescent light bulbs and LED lights.
-Unfortunately, the light from these sources can’t be filtered via an app (yet).
-There are, however, three possible solutions to reducing blue light exposure from these sources:
+Unfortunately, the light coming from these sources can’t be easily filtered via an app.
+There are, however, some methods for reducing blue light exposure from them:

 - Replace these lights where possible.

-- Cover them with something that dims them, or only allows red light through (e.g. red, cellophane gift wrap).
+- Cover them with something that dims them, or only allows reddish light through (e.g. red cellophane).